AdolfMacro/ScriptArcher/README.md

   ```
 	We are given a lot of information using the above command, but this tool separates and displays the DBM section from the rest of the information (this information is constantly updated)

+- #### Subdomain scanner :
+	Using a list of subdomains and request library, it sends requests in the form of a flood and finally displays the found items.

  - -nb : This switch is used to not display the intro.
 --------